 Be careful not to damage the tarp with sticks, shoes, rocks or shovels.
 The last thing you want is a hole in your rink.

-An extra set of hands helps, but you should be able to lay your boards out in the perimiter you staked out earlier.
+An extra set of hands helps, but you should be able to lay your boards out in the perimeter you staked out earlier.
 Start with a corner and pre-drill holes for 2 longer screws (3" should work fine).
 Drill holes through both boards and secure the L-shaped corner.
-Then begin working your way along the perimiter with screw plates to join boards that run along the same side of your rink.
+Then begin working your way along the perimeter with screw plates to join boards that run along the same side of your rink.
 Stabilize the boards with plastic tent stakes so they don't begin to fall over as you're working.

 If you encounter lower areas along your frame, find extra 2x4 boards or add some dirt under your grass to help level out the area of your yard the rink boards will sit on top of.

 Check boards with a level and ensure all 4 sides are level.
+You want to prevent any shifting, or worse, a complete blowout of one side of your rink boards when you fill!

 We chose to add a small fence on one end, to prevent pucks from flying off the rink.
 For this setup, a few 4-foot metal fence posts with clips and a 25-foot plastic garden fence roll worked just fine.
 The fence posts add additional support to the frame too.
+We've since upgraded the size of the fence and added netting as the kids shot power has increased...
+Sorry neighbors!

 Remove any interior tent stakes once the frame is up and stable, you don't want these to damage the tarp.